-Research Paper: DUE DATE: September 28 (Found in tab labeled Assignments)
+Research Paper: DUE DATE: September 28

 Prepare a five-page (double-spaced) describing current activities or changes in operations in fire service agencies from research of trade-technical magazines and analyze their effects on the fire department.
 This assignment will ensure you become the subject matter expert on this element of the course curriculum.